drakkan/sftpgo/docker/README.md

     -d "drakkan/sftpgo:tag"
 ```

+Alternately you can set the following environment variables:

+- `SFTPGO_PUID`, sets the numeric user ID to use
+- `SFTPGO_PGID`, sets the numeric group ID to use

 ## Image Variants

 The `sftpgo` images comes in many flavors, each designed for a specific use case.
 The `edge` and `edge-alpine`tags are updated after each new commit.